hoffm386/module-one-final-project-guidelines-seattle-web-career-031119/README.md

 - Create, view, edit, and delete your own reviews.

-VIDEO RUN THROUGH
+## VIDEO RUN THROUGH

 https://vimeo.com/327377062

-INSTALL
+## INSTALL

-Clone the github repository to your local computer at https://github.com/256hz/module-one-final-project-guidelines-seattle-web-career-031119.
+Clone the github repository to your local computer from https://github.com/256hz/module-one-final-project-guidelines-seattle-web-career-031119.

+To get Zomato API access:
-Go to https://developers.zomato.com/api to get an API key free of charge and no credit card required.
-Place your API in a file on your computer that will not be shared on github.
+- Go to https://developers.zomato.com/api to get an API key free of charge and no credit card required.
+- Create a new file called `secrets.yml` inside the `config` folder
+- Inside `secrets.yml`, write `api_key: "xxxxxxxxxx"` where xxxxxxxxxx is replaced with your API key from Zomato
+- Make sure `config/secrets.yml` is in your `.gitignore` so that it will not be shared on github.
 Learn from our mistakes.

 In Terminal from the project's directory:
-- Run 'bundle install'
+- Run `bundle install`
-- Run 'rake db:migrate' to create your local database
+- Run `rake db:migrate` to create your local database
-- Optional: Run 'rake db:seed' if you would like to add the seed data from db/seeds.rb
+- Optional: Run `rake db:seed` if you would like to add the seed data from db/seeds.rb
 - Start the program with 'ruby bin/run.rb'

 CREDITS